Hosted99/Test-bot/README.md

 good night / nighty night  ← bot replies with a good night GIF good morning / добро утро  ← bot replies with a random good morning GIF
 ```

 ---

+### 🛡️ Link / Phishing Protection (Automatic)

+Always on — no setup needed.
+- Every message containing a link is scanned via the VirusTotal API.
+- **Safe links** are kept (re-posted via webhook under the user's name).
+- **Malicious / phishing links** are deleted instantly and the user is warned.
+- Threat alerts are logged to `admin_log_channel`.

+> ⚠️ Note: detection relies on:
++ VirusTotal
++ MetaDefender
++ Jotti's Malware
++ Kaspersky Threat Intelligence Portal.
+ > existing database, so brand-new domains it hasn't seen yet may pass.
+For specific domains you always want
+> blocked, add them to a local denylist.
+> Requires `API_KEY` in `.env` for all APIs (without it, all links pass).

+---

+### 🗑️ Moderation Logging (Automatic)

+Logged to `admin_log_channel`.
+- **Deleted messages** — author, who deleted it (via Audit Log), channel, content, attachments, original timestamp.
+- **Bulk deletes** — a `.txt` file with all deleted messages + who did it.
+- **Bans & timeouts** — responsible mod, target, reason, duration.

+> 💡 The bot needs the **View Audit Log** permission to detect *who* deleted a message.
+Self-deletes create no audit entry (Discord limitation), so they show as "self / unknown".

+---

 ## 🇧🇬 БЪЛГАРСКИ